Directors Retirement: PRSAs v Executive Pensions

 The PRSA is under the control of the employee at all times and is their asset.

-What’s an Executive Pension (EPP)?
+What’s an Executive Pension Policy (EPP)?

-The EPP is under the stewardship of the appointed Trustee, and they work to ensure that the policy meets the Revenue and Legislative requirements at all times.
+The EPP is under the stewardship of the appointed Trustee, and they work to ensure that the policy meets the ongoing Revenue and Legislative requirements at all times.

 While the funds accumulated in an EPP can be transferable, any request to do so would have to be agreed with the appointed Trustees and maybe restricted due to the pension rules.

 The main change that has occurred is how Company or Employer contributions are viewed.
-Prior to January 2023, any employer contribution was treated as a Benefit in Kind for the employee and subject to deductions.
+Prior to January 2023, any employer contribution was treated as a Benefit in Kind (BIK) for the employee and subject to deductions.

-Comparing PRSA’s to EPP’s
+Comparing PRSA’s to EPP’s in 2025

 EPP

-PRSA
+PRSA – 2025

 Level of Contributions Allowed